Join our travel community for the latest tips, guides, and exclusive offers!

 Trams

-Trams may be less common among tourists, but if you are up for something new, then you can take the M1,12 lines, which is the nearest spot to the Gate.
+Trams may be less common among tourists, but if you are up for something new, then you can take the M1,12 lines, which are the nearest stops to the Gate.

 By Car